Gestational diabetes stillbirth

 In Gestational Diabetes UK Mums, we have had many ladies who lead very fit, healthy and active lifestyles, including marathon runners, yoga teachers, who have been used to low fat, healthy and clean eating diets.

-Just because you have none of the risk factors does not mean that you are exempt from getting gestational diabetes
+Just because you have none of the risk factors does not mean that you are exempt from getting gestational diabetes - GD does not discriminate!

 Find out more...